Spontaneous scalarization: Neutron star scalarization

-Scalarized \ns{s} in massive scalar-tensor theories were first studied in the static case~\cite{Chen:2015zmx,Popchev2015,Ramazanoglu:2016kul}, and later extended to slow~\cite{Yazadjiev:2016pcb} and rapid rotation~\cite{Doneva:2016xmf}.
-The inclusion of a quartic self-interaction term to the potential was considered in \textcite{Staykov:2018hhc}.
-These works showed that the mass of the scalar field and the self-interaction have similar effects on the scalar field around \ns{s} and they both suppress scalarization.
-The quartic interaction by itself cannot affect the range of central energy densities where scalarized solutions exist, because it is a nonlinear contribution to the linearized scalar field equation of motion [recall Eq.~\eqref{genLinEq}].
-This self-interaction was found to lead to smaller deviations from \gr in comparison to the massless case.
-In contrast, the mass term shrinks the domain of existence of scalarized \ns{s} and for large enough masses no scalarization is possible at all.
+Scalarized \ns{s} in massive scalar-tensor theories were first studied in the static case~\cite{Chen:2015zmx,Popchev2015,Ramazanoglu:2016kul} and later extended to slow~\cite{Yazadjiev:2016pcb} and rapid rotation~\cite{Doneva:2016xmf}.
+The inclusion of a quartic self-interaction term to the potential was considered by \textcite{Staykov:2018hhc}.
+These works showed that the mass of the scalar field and the self-interaction have similar effects on the scalar field around \ns{s} and that they both suppress scalarization.
+The quartic interaction by itself cannot affect the range of central energy densities where scalarized solutions exist, because it is a nonlinear contribution to the linearized scalar-field equation of motion [recall Eq.~\eqref{genLinEq}].
+In contrast, the mass term shrinks the domain of existence of scalarized \ns{s} and, for large enough masses, no scalarization is possible at all.
 This is evident in Fig. \ref{fig:DEF_massive_SF}, where \ns mass is plotted as a function of its radius for different combinations of $\beta_0$ and $\mu$.
-The massive scalar field solutions are confined between the zero scalar field mass models (the original \DEF models) and the \gr ones, corresponding loosely speaking to $\mu \rightarrow \infty$.
-It is interesting that for $\mu \gtrsim 10^{-16}$~eV, the solutions are almost indistinguishable from the massless \DEF model.
+The massive scalar-field solutions are confined between the zero scalar-field mass models (the original \DEF models) and the \gr ones, corresponding loosely speaking to $\mu \rightarrow \infty$.
+Note that for $\mu \gtrsim 10^{-16}$~eV the solutions are almost indistinguishable from the massless \DEF model.
 For this reason the latter represents an upper limit on the possible deviations from \gr in massive scalar-tensor theories.